derivia/study-notes/notes/COMPUTER-SCIENCE.md

 You need to apply what you're learning to solve problems, or you'll forget.
 I made this mistake.

-Once you've learned a topic, and feel somewhat comfortable with it, for example, **linked lists**:
+Once you've learned a topic, and feel somewhat comfortable with it, for example, linked lists:
 1. Open one of the [coding interview books](#interview-prep-books) (or coding problem websites, listed below)
 1. Do 2 or 3 questions regarding linked lists.
 1. Move on to the next learning topic.
 1. Later, go back and do another 2 or 3 linked list problems.
 1. Do this with each new topic you learn.

-**Keep doing problems while you're learning all this stuff, not after.**
+Keep doing problems while you're learning all this stuff, not after.

 You're not being hired for knowledge, but how you apply the knowledge.